marcodama7/posty/README.md

 # posty
-Library for create Http requests asynchronous easily and customizable
+Android Library for create Http requests asynchronous easily and customizable, with added one or more files.

 Example of usage: